After-Delivery Guide

 You have a few options, and we're here to help either way.

-First, an important timing note
+An important timing note

 Drywall repairs should be done after the home is fully set, blocked or piered, and level.
 Repairing too early often leads to cracks reappearing later as the home finishes settling.

-DIY option (most common)
+DIY option (most common for hairline cracks)

 Most homeowners handle small drywall cracks themselves.